2008 M-Class New Car Test Drive

 M-Class buyers will pay a premium over many other comparably equipped luxury SUVs, but those who appreciate the cache and engineering strengths of the Mercedes brand will find plenty to like here.

-2007 brings two new models that expand the Mercedes M-Class line to four.
+The 2008 Mercedes M-Class includes four models.
 Each is equipped with a seven-speed automatic transmission and electronically managed 4ETS fulltime all-wheel drive.
-The primary distinguishing feature is each model's engine.
+The primary distinguishing feature for each model is its engine.

 Safety features on all models includes two-stage front airbags for the driver and front passenger, side-impact airbags front and rear (torso protection) and curtain-style head protection airbags.
 A rollover sensor can activate both the seat-belt tensioners and curtain airbags if the vehicle senses an imminent rollover.
 An Electronic Stability Program comes standard along with advanced anti-lock brakes with electronic brake-force distribution.
 A tire pressure warning system is also standard.